Inside: a detailed tutorial on how to choose your camera focus points and choose which part of your image you want in focus.

 In this shot, I told my camera to focus on my son as the subject of the photo, not my daughter in front of him.
 This added nice depth to the photo, and my camera knew what I wanted in focus.

-Last, it’s powerful because you can use it to create interesting compositions while shooting.
+Third, it’s powerful because you can use it to create interesting compositions while shooting.

 In this photo I used the rule of thirds to compose my photo with my son in the right third of the frame.

-I’ll be the first to admit that photography terms can get confusing.
+Photography terms can get confusing.
 The words focus, auto, and mode get thrown around a lot and not always in reference to the same camera function.

 But this camera function may be called something different based on the camera model.
 On Nikon cameras it’s called the AF area mode.
-On Canon cameras it’s called single point AF.
+On Canon cameras it’s called single-point AF.

 How to Toggle Your Camera’s Focal Point